-7. They have to do group exercises
+7. Amazon warehouse employees have to do group exercises.

 “Every night, twice a night, when we showed up and when we came back from lunch we had to do calisthenics,” says Mided.
 “Jumping jacks, reacharounds, swinging our arms.
 It limbers you up and it really is helpful for the job, but it's just… it kinda makes you feel like you’re five.”

-8. And bubble wrap is their entertainment
+8. Amazon warehouse employees say bubble wrap is their entertainment.

 Mided says occasionally the machine that distributed bubble wrap at her warehouse cut too much, but workers didn’t mind.
 “They’d be like, ‘Oh look!
 Bubble wrap!’
 You’d see people just sitting around popping bubble wrap.
 Everyone wanted to be on bubble wrap detail.”
 Amazon workers: They’re just like us!